 Ms. Zeisel’s work, which ultimately spanned nine decades, was at the heart of what the museum promoted as “good design”: domestic objects that were beautiful as well as useful and whose beauty lent pleasure to daily life.

 The playful search for beauty was man’s first activity… all useful qualities and all material qualities were developed from the playful search for beauty… The word playful is a necessary aspect of our work, we have to make, produce lovely things throughout all of life.. and this for me is now 75 years….

 … I used my work to fuel my curiosity…

-Above: In 2002, filmaker Jyll Johnstone made what looks to be a comprehensive documentary about Zeisel’s life: Throwing Curves — Eva Zeisel.
+- In 2002, filmaker Jyll Johnstone made what looks to be a comprehensive documentary about Zeisel’s life: Throwing Curves — Eva Zeisel.
 Premiered at the Sundance Film Festival, it’s an hour long.
-Here’s a description… and you can buy it here.
+Here’s a description… and you can see a preview and buy it here.

 … People like us were never poor, we just had no money…

 …I’m better than before because i have so much experience… And I’m going to live a long time and still design on and on.
 Designing is pleasure for me.”